 - Contracts are broken without consequence.

-- People will only betray those they are loyal to if their life is in danger.
+- People will only break promises to those they are loyal to if their life is at risk.

-- Everyone fights against anyone or anything that tries to restrict their freedom.
+- Everyone works against anyone or anything that tries to restrict their freedom.

 Chaotic Neutral quotes

 If a Chaotic Neutral character has some favourite quotes, they might be these.

 Nobody can tell me what I can and cannot do.Amna Al Haddad

 Liberty is about our rights to question everything.Ai Weiwei